api-client/core/docs/project-runner.md

 This is available in the **node** only.

-The `ProjectRequestRunner` class specializes in running requests defined in ARC projects.
+The `ProjectRequestRunner` class specializes in running requests defined in API Client projects.
 The class allows to select a project folder end execute each request one-by-one.

 ## Running requests in the root of a project